Activities that once felt like a “knife through butter” can feel like cutting steel with a piece of wood.

 Do you have a Mastermind group?
 A reading club?
 A home Bible study group?
 Ancient wisdom from the Bible says, “Let us not neglect meeting together…but encourage one another…” (Hebrews 10:25 NLT)

 APPLICATION: How has a group helped you keep your edge?
-How have you helped people in a group that you are a part of?
-Please leave a comment.
+Please leave a comment below.

 - Subscribe.
 I’ll put helpful content into your email box on Mondays and Thursdays, as well as upcoming events at North Pointe Community Church, Edmonton, Alberta.